aws-cloudops/aws-cloudops/docs/introduction/getting-involved.md

 topic.

 ## Mentors
-One of the most important roles in Silver Lining is mentoring students as they advnce through the program, giving feedback and helping to identify areas where they can dive deep.
+One of the most important roles in Silver Lining is mentoring students as they advance through the program, giving feedback and helping to identify areas where they can dive deep.
 Feel free to Slack dixonaws for more information.

 ## FAQ